charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

 infrastructure, enabling your teams to operate Kubernetes clusters on demand, anywhere.</p>

-<p>With this quick start guide and some tools from Canonical, you can have all
-this distilled Kubernetes expertise operating in your own  cluster running on a cloud of your choice in minutes!</p>
+<p>With this quick start guide and some tools from Canonical, you'll have a Kubernetes cluster running on the cloud of your choice in minutes!</p>

 </div>
 <div class="col-6 u-align--right">